 Our nation has a proud tradition of welcoming immigrants and refugees into our communities, and Saint Paul is no exception.
 Minnesota's first large group of immigrants came from European countries of Norway, Sweden, Ireland, and Germany.
 Today, Minnesota's immigrant and refugee populations are from across the globe including Central and South America, Southeast Asia, East Africa and South Asia.
-Nearly 20 percent of our residents are foreignborn.
+Nearly 20 percent of our residents are foreign-born.
 Nearly 30 percent of our residents speak more than one language.
 In all, over 100 languages are spoken in our city.

 Protecting the human rights of residents of the United States, including the City of Saint Paul, is not just a moral imperative rooted in the founding principles of our nation but also essential to ensuring future economic opportunity and prosperity for all who live, work, and conduct commerce within Minnesota and the City of Saint Paul.
 Regardless of immigration status, an individual is endowed with the same universal and inalienable rights to life, liberty, and the pursuit of happiness.
 The City supports legislation that welcomes and supports our new American communities, advances community cohesion and family unity, and prevents the unfair and unjust removal of our residents.
+The City supports state-funded resettlement assistance for recent Afghan refugees.